shingetsu-gou/shingetsu-gou/README.md

  1. There maybe many and fatal bugs due to less actual use.
  2. Not official.
 Maybe much less gurantee and trust than official saku.

-## License
+## Platform

-MIT License

-Original program comes from [saku](https://github.com/shingetsu/saku), which is under [2-clause BSD license](https://github.com/shingetsu/saku/blob/master/LICENSE)
-Copyrighted by 2005-2015 shinGETsu Project.

-See also

- * www/bootstrap/css/bootstrap.min.css
- * www/jquery/MIT-LICENSE.txt
- * www/jquery/jquery.min.js
+  * MacOS darwin /Plan9 on i386
- * www/jquery/jquery.lazy.min.js
+  * Windows/OpenBSD on i386/amd64
- * www/jquery/spoiler/authors.txt
+  * Linux/NetBSD/FreeBSD on i386/amd64/arm

 ## Requirements